WangXiaoMIGN/MIGNSKG/README.md

 **Step 1:** Download the original data from https://www.ncbi.nlm.nih.gov/.
 Save data (gene expressions of samples for the control group and the experimental groups) as Excel files (see “Mutual_Information\Workdatabases”)

-**Step 2:** Run “Mutual_lnformation\MI_Calculator.m” in Matlab, then you will get the mutual information of genes in the corresponding dataset.
+**Step 2:** Run `Mutual_lnformation\MI_Calculator.m` in Matlab, then you will get the mutual information of genes in the corresponding dataset.
 If the dataset has N genes, then you will get N x N matrix as the result, where the element of the matrix in the Ath row and the Bth column is the mutual information between gene A and gene B (See “Mutual_Information\MI_Results”).

 *Remark 1:* In the “Mutual_lnformation\MI_Calculator.m”, we use the following code to import the Excel file in Step 1:
 ```matlab